DominoKit/domino-mvp/README.md

 <p align="center">
 <a title="Gitter" href=""><img src="https://badges.gitter.im/Join%20Chat.svg"></a>
 </p>
-Domino is a small, simple, and  light weighted framework for building applications using  [GWT](http://www.gwtproject.org/)  and [Vertx](http://vertx.io/).
+Domino is a small, simple, and  light weighted framework for building applications using [GWT] (http://www.gwtproject.org/)and [Vertx] (http://vertx.io/).
 Domino introduces the concept of extension points and contributions allowing developers to write a modular application with shared component with any other domino application.
 With vertx as a back-end engine domino gives the ability and choice to build one monolithic but yet modular application, but also provides extensions in which a large application is built as a suite of micro-services, moreover allows building the application using TDD approach with practices offering an easy and fast way to debug for both client and service side.

 **We are still not done yet!** Domino comes with ready to use archetypes, one is for creating a domino application, and the other two creates the modules within a domino application the difference between the last two archetypes is that one of these archetypes comes with GMD [GWT Material Design](https://github.com/GwtMaterialDesign) set-up and ready.

-## Domino Archetypes:
+### Domino Archetypes:

 #### Domino application
 > Gruop Id : `com.progressoft.brix.domino.archetypes`
 >
 > Artifact Id  : `domino-gwt-app-archetype`
 >
 > Version      : `1.0-rc.1`

 #### Domino module
 > Gruop Id : `com.progressoft.brix.domino.archetypes`
 >
 > Artifact Id  : `domino-gwt-module-archetype`
 >
 > Version      : `1.0-rc.1`

 #### Domino module with GMD
 > Gruop Id : `com.progressoft.brix.domino.archetypes`
 >
 > Artifact Id  : `domino-material-module-archetype`
 >
 > Version      : `1.0-rc.1`

 There is still a lot of things to learn about domino please follow the below step by step tutorial that explains and shows the simplicity of domino and how to use it.

 # **Table of Contents**